MicrosoftDocs/sql-docs/docs/connect/jdbc/understanding-data-type-conversions.md

 In the case of the **String** data type, if the value exceeds the length of **VARCHAR**, it maps to **LONGVARCHAR**.
 Similarly, **NVARCHAR** maps to **LONGNVARCHAR** if the value exceeds the supported length of **NVARCHAR**.
 The same is true for **byte[]**.
 Values longer than **VARBINARY** become **LONGVARBINARY**.

-There are two categories of conversions that are supported by the JDBC driver’s setter methods:
+There are two categories of conversions that are supported by the JDBC driver's setter methods:

 - **Non-Lossy (x)**: Conversions for numeric cases where the setter type is the same or smaller than the underlying server type.
 For example, when calling setBigDecimal on an underlying server **decimal** column, no conversion is necessary.
 For numeric to character cases, the Java **numeric** data type is converted to a **String**.
 For example, calling setDouble with a value of "53" on a varchar(50) column produces a character value "53" in that destination column.